MinterTeam/minter-go-node/docs/validators.rst

     P.S.
 You can receive testnet coins in our telegram wallet @BipWallet_Bot.

     4.1.
 Declare candidacy
+        Validators should declare their candidacy, after which users can delegate and, if they so wish, unbond.
+Then declaring candidacy validator should fill a form:

         - Address - You will receive rewards to this address and will be able to on/off your validator.
         - Public Key - Paste public key you created in step 2 *(Mp...)*.
         - Commission - Set commission for delegated stakes.